-When reporting on the reach of your engagement activities you might want a break-down of how traffic sources arrived at your site.
+When reporting on the reach of your engagement activities you might want a breakdown of how participants arrived at" or "of how the traffic arrived at.

-EHQ Traffic Sources allows you to better understand where your participants' visits originated and if they lead to informed or engaged visits.
-Traffic Sources overview makes up a part of EHQ's Summary Report and provides essential information about these traffic channels.
+EngagementHQ Traffic Sources allows you to better understand where your participants' visits originated and if they lead to informed or engaged visits.
+Traffic Sources overview makes up a part of EngagementHQ's Summary Report and provides essential information about these traffic channels.

 Traffic sources data will reflect your communications activities.
 So the more promotion you do, the more data you should see in these reports.
-Remember, promotion is also key to your projects success, so properly planning out which promotional channels you are going to use for your consultation is crucial.
+Remember, promotion is also key to your project's success, so properly planning out which promotional channels you are going to use for your consultation are crucial.

 Why do I need to know where my traffic came from?

-In order to properly analyse and keep informed about your consultations, traffic sources allow you to peer into the success and failures of your various promotional activities.
+In order to track traffic from these locations, traffic sources allow you to peer into the success and failures of your various promotional activities.

-Having a clear understanding over your traffic sources will help you know if one medium has performed better than another and help you better target your promotion.
+Having a clear understanding of your traffic sources will help you know if one medium has performed better than another and helped you better target your promotion.

 For instance, if you have done an extensive social media campaign yet most of your engagement has come from direct email campaigns, then you might question whether your social media message was targeted at the right audience or whether the message contained the right call-to-action.